mohitkyadav/GTA-V-FPS-fix-Patch/README.md

 <h3>Why</h3>

-1. Allows To run GTA V on low end PCs.
+1. Allows you to run GTA-V on low end PCs.
-2. Supports No-steam version of GTA V.
+2. Supports only non-steam version of GTA-V.

-<h3>To be added</h3>

-1. To choose the DirectX version.
-2. Steam support.